What is a rating system?

 So, was it possible to design a replacement for PHHS that would have wide appeal?
 It was clear that Poole wanted an alternative rating system, not a handicap.
 It was also clear that any new system needed to be affordable and easy to use.
 There was no effective way to modify PHHS, which was based on the old International Offshore Rule (IOR).
 It was apparent that a velocity prediction programme (VPP) could provide a solution as it would have the potential to accommodate a diverse fleet.
 The real challenge was to create one that worked using a conventional set of measurements, alleviating the need for a complete set of hull lines for each boat.
 Research and development for VPRS commenced in 2008.

 Following a trial by the Poole Yacht Racing Association (PYRA) in 2010, VPRS worked so well that it was adopted not just in place of PHHS, but IRC as well.
 Adopting a single system increased class sizes and removed artificial class boundaries.
 Scoring was simplified and better classes made the racing much more appealing.
 Other clubs in Poole started using VPRS and organising competitions between clubs became easier.

 Today the vast majority of boats in Poole use VPRS.
 Interest has steadily spread and VPRS is now used in Chichester, The Solent, Weymouth, Plymouth and in Europe and South America.

 If this sounds interesting ...

 ... then have a look at the apply page which explains how to make an application and gives contact, pricing and payment information.
 The measurement page provides all the material needed to complete an application.
 As well as the written guide, there are pdf diagrams to help with the measurements - and there are pdf and Excel application forms.

-Finally, if you keep your boat in Poole Harbour and would like to race along the coast and offshore then you could join PYRA, as the rating certificates are provided free with full membership.
+Finally, if you keep your boat in Poole Harbour and would like to race along the coast and offshore then you could join PYRA, which includes a rating certificate as part of full membership.